EricTrainingRev/240701-JWA-Gen-AI/Study Guides/Selenium.md

 ### Introduction

 Selenium is an open source project for web browser automation.
 This means that Selenium consists of software that can control a web browser and perform actions like any human user could - for example, navigating to a website, clicking buttons, and filling out forms.
 Selenium WebDriver is the core of Selenium which provides an API in many different languages for programmers to write code to manipulate the browser.
-We will be looking at the Java API for Selenium
+We will be looking at the Java API for Selenium WebDriver (Selenium WebDriver supports multiple programming languages, not just Java)

 There are a few use cases for Selenium:
 * Automated scripts, for example to schedule tedious tasks like filling out a timesheet each week